fybrik/fybrik/docs/IsolationNetworkPolicies.md

 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) (NP).
 NP allow to control traffic flow at the IP address or port level (OSI layer 3 or 4).
 NP can restrict incoming (ingress) and/or outgoing (egress) communications.
-The restrictions are based on combinations of Pods and Namespaces labels and IP blocks.
+The restrictions are based on combinations of Pods, Namespaces labels and IP blocks.

 ### Advantages:
 - does not require any changes in module implementations, can be implemented in the Fybrik control plane only.